jprichardson/buzz/README.md

-Buzz: A Node.js Command Line Program to Keep Your App Running Indefinitely; Like the Program Forever
+Buzz
 =====================

+A Node.js Command Line Program to Keep Your App Running Indefinitely; Like the Program Forever

 Buzz is a command line program that can kill your app routinely and restart it.
 It'll will also restart your app if it dies.
 It's a lot like the other Node.js program [Forever](https://github.com/indexzero/forever).

 It's much simpler than Forever.
-Approximately 50 lines of CoffeeScript code.
+Approximately 75 lines of JavaScript code.
 It displays your apps output to STDOUT and also displays any of your apps STDERR output in red.